edpzjh/localized/README.md

 # Concept
 I tried my best to stay in the JPA layer, but I failed hard.
-So for now this extension works in Hibernate's Session world.
-The mechanism is straight forward.
-A `@Localized` field is backed by many `LocalizedProperty` entities (each locale one entity).
+So for now this i18n extension works in Hibernate's Session world.
+The mechanism is straight forward: A `@Localized` field is backed by many `LocalizedProperty` entities (each locale one entity).
 Hibernate's event system provides the infrastructure for replacing and storing transparently the `@Localized` fields.
-You notice that this concept increases the Session communication.
+This concept increases the Session communication.
 Don't use `@Localized` when performance is a concern.

 # Limitations
 I18n happens around Hibernate's `POST_LOAD`, `POST_UPDATE`, `POST_INSERT` and `POST_DELETE`